techtana/techtana.github.io/_posts_drafts/2025-08-30-manager-manifesto.md

 > Reflect on what I can do better.

 What are your goals for this year?
 And for the next 3 months?
 > Ensure our team has SOP and training available to reduce friction and allow quick impact by team members.
+Foster the culture of curiosity: dig deeper, think broader.

 What do you need from your manager?
 > Mentorship on communication and people leadership.
 Autonomy and trust to solve challenges and move the team forward.
 Advocacy for our team at higher levels.